Lernstick/glados/howtos/hardware-recommendations.md

              + 1000MB
 ```

-* Each daemon needs roughly 32MB of unshared memory. cThe amount of shared memory is approximately 120MB.
+* Each daemon needs roughly 32MB of unshared memory.
+The amount of shared memory is approximately 120MB.
-* Each event stream or agent needs roughly 5MB of unshared memerry.
+* Each event stream or agent needs roughly 5MB of unshared memory.
 The amount of shared memory is approximately 240MB.

 ### Storage